mateuszmigas/composite-viewer-2d/README.md

 Implement GenericRenderer interface

+## render vs renderPatch

+For your data to be delivered to webworker it first needs to be "serialized" so it can go through "postMessage".
+Passing entire render object every time something small changed is obviously an overkill and will not scale well.
+To address that there is a companion method "renderPatch" which contains only "changes"

+The idea is as follows:
+First render - render
+Everything/almost everything changed - render
+Small changes, like moving few objects - patchRender

+"renderPatch" also allows you to implement some more cleaver optimizations much easier.
+You know exacly which part of your render data changed so you can rerender only portion of the screen
+(example here)

 ## RenderScheduler

 When rendering with multiple renderers in main thread and webworkers you may or may not want to synchronize stuff: